the-crypt-keeper/can-ai-code/README.md

 ## News

 **10/29** Added support for Exllama2 backend.
 Evaluate Llama2-Chat-70B, Codellama-13B, Codellama-34B with EXL2 at different sizes.
+Evaluate CodaBooga-34B, fantastic performance.

 **10/22** Evaluate Open-Orca/Mistral-7B-OpenOrca which seems to have a fine-tune problem (see [#103](https://github.com/the-crypt-keeper/can-ai-code/issues/103) ) and required a variant of the usual chatml prompt.